 Please come along to this campus-wide seminar series.
 One week we will hear from a group leader or a visitor to the campus and the following week from two ECR/MCRs from the Waite Future Leaders cohort.

-WHEN: Thursday 19th July.
-10:30am morning tea, 11am Seminar
+WHEN: Thursday 19th March 2020.
+10:30am Seminar, followed by morning tea

-About the Speaker
+About the speaker